uxthings/popicons/README.md

 ```

 > [!NOTE]
-> Note that the `@latest` is required to ensure you get the latest version of the command-line interface.
+> ``@latest` is intentional to ensure you get the latest version of the command-line interface.

 Please refer to the npm CLI for more information: